AutoJenny/blog/docs/workflow/formats.md

 - **Validation fails for correct data:**
   - Check that the format template fields match the data structure exactly.
   - Ensure all required fields are present and types are correct.
-- **Reference not found error:**
-  - Make sure all `[data:field_name]` references exist in the available data context.
-  - Use the format validator to test references before running workflow steps.
 - **UI not updating after format changes:**
   - Refresh the page or clear browser cache.
   - Check for JavaScript errors in the browser console.